Mexican Wolf Monthly Report: October 2013

 : Pack Summaries

-Elk Horn Pack - In May, researchers located these wolves traveling in the northeast portion of the ASNF in Arizona, with occasional forays into the Gila National Forest (GNF) in New Mexico.
+Elk Horn Pack - In October, researchers located this pack traveling in the northeast portion of the ASNF in Arizona.

-Paradise Pack - In May, researchers located AM795 and AF1056 using their traditional territory in the northern portion of the ASNF and the Fort Apache Indian Reservation (FAIR).
+Rim Pack - Throughout October, researchers located AM1107 and f1305 using the south-central portion of the ASNF and the San Carlos Apache Reservation (SCAR).

-Tsay o Ah Pack - During May, researchers located AM1253 and f1283 on the FAIR.
-Researchers have not located M1254 since late January.
-Researchers now consider this wolf to be fate unknown.
+Tsay o Ah Pack - During October, researchers located AM1253 and f1283 on the FAIR.

-Dark Canyon Pack - Throughout May, researchers located this pack within its traditional territory in the west-central portion of the GNF.
-In April, researchers documented f1278 traveling away from the pack with single wolf M1244.
-Researchers have documented denning behavior and suspect that Dark Canyon is caring for pups born in April.
+Dark Canyon Pack - Throughout October, researchers located this pack within its traditional territory in the west-central portion of the Gila National Forest (GNF).
+Researchers consistently found f1278 separate from the Dark Canyon Pack, traveling with M1244 throughout the month.

-Prieto Pack - Throughout May, researchers located this wolf in the north-central portion of the GNF.
-Researchers have documented denning behavior from this pack.
-Researchers have observed an uncollared wolf on a trail camera with F1251.
-Researchers are maintaining a food cache near the suspected den site to alleviate potential depredation issues.
+Prieto Pack - Throughout October, researchers located this wolf in the north-central portion of the GNF.
+An uncollared wolf is still being documented with F1251 on trail cameras.
+Researchers are maintaining a food cache for the wolves to alleviate potential depredation issues.

-Lone wolf m1244 - Throughout May, researchers located this wolf traveling in the central portion of the GNF, north of the Gila Wilderness.
-Researchers located M1244 with the Dark Canyon Pack f1278 throughout May.
+Lone wolf M1244 - Throughout October, researchers located this wolf traveling with Dark Canyon wolf f1278 in the central portion of the GNF, north of the Gila Wilderness.

-Lone wolf M1240 - Researchers documented this animal primarily in the central portion of the GNF throughout May.
+Lone wolf M1240 - Researchers documented this wolf primarily in the central portion of the GNF throughout October.

 : Mortalities and Depredation Incidents